 7. Long Service Leave

-The Government will work with the States and Territories to develop a uniform minimum long service leave standard.
+The Federal government will work with the States and Territories to develop a uniform minimum long service leave standard.
 The National Employment Standards provide transitional arrangements while the new national standard is being developed.

-Existing agreement entitlements continue to apply on commencement.
+Existing agreement entitlements continue to apply in South Australia [the Long Service Leave Act 1987 (SA)].

 If an agreement is terminated, the National Employment Standards entitlement to Long Service Leave (the entitlement in the relevant pre-modernised award or, in some cases, pre-commencement multi-State agreement) or State/Territory legislation will apply in any future agreement.